How many teeth do we have?

 How Many Teeth Do Adults Have?

-When you’re born, permanent teeth begin developing in your jaws and keep growing until 21 years.
-You’ll probably have 32 permanent teeth (16 in the upper jaw, 16 in the lower jaw).
+Permanent teeth start growing in your jaws at birth and continue to do so until you are 21 years old.
+32 permanent teeth (16 in the upper jaw and 16 in the lower jaw) are most likely in your future.

-An adult human typically has 32 teeth if they never got their wisdom teeth removed, and 28 if they did.
+A typical adult human has 32 teeth if their wisdom teeth were never removed and 28 teeth if they were.

-Most people have 28 teeth (14 in the upper jaw, 14 in the lower jaw) after removing their wisdom teeth.
-Likewise, other peoples’ wisdom teeth never erupt.
+After their wisdom teeth are removed, the majority of people have 28 teeth (14 in the upper jaw and 14 in the lower jaw).
+The wisdom teeth of other people also never erupt.

 What is the Structure of Teeth and Teeth Made Of?